Pak Phanang school shooting: Victims

-All the injured victims were then 17 at the time of the incident.
+All the injured victims were 17 at the time of the incident.

 Shooting

 Anatcha Boonkwan, the perpetrator, was a student at the Pak Phanang school.
 A day prior to the shooting, Boonkwan had a tiff with his classmate, Sicharat Kumsuk.
 According to Kumsuk, it was a "trading of insults".
-On June 6, 2003, while students gathered on the school field to listen to a speech, Boonkwan attempted to shoot Kumsuk using a 9mm semi-automatic pistol which he had stolen from his father.
+On 6 June 2003, while students gathered on the school field to listen to a speech, Boonkwan attempted to shoot Kumsuk using a 9mm semi-automatic pistol which he had stolen from his father.
 His father, realizing that his weapon had been stolen, then rushed to school.
 He arrived before the younger Boonkwan opened fire.
 Upon learning of his father's arrival, Anatcha Boonkwan took out the pistol and fired seven shots, but only one hit Kumsuk.
 The others struck his other classmates.
 The total death toll was 2, while 4 others were injured.
 Boonkwan was subsequently arrested by local police.